 “The 2017 Hurricane Season is predicted to be bad”

 Why because there might be an above average number of storms?
 Well the Atlantic is a huge ocean and the number of storms might increase our chances of getting hit, but not necessarily.
 It only takes one storm for it to be bad.
 We really don’t care about the number of storms but more if they will impact us.
 Seasonal hurricane forecast of the number of storms doesn’t do that.
 That is why I feel like we focus too much on Hurricane Seasonal Forecasts of named storms.
 For a long time, I have not been a fan of all the mass exposure the seasonal forecasts get.
 The number of named storms is just a horrible metric of seasonal severity and intensity.
 The general public does not care how many storms there are in the entire Atlantic they simply care whether or not they will affect them.
 So 15-20 “fish” storms are irrelevant to the public if none of them impact the U.S. Especially when all the news coverage seems to be a “bad” hurricane season based on the high number of storms forecasted.
 The problems arise when people think something is going to happen and it doesn’t they lose their sense of being prepared.

-There are countless examples of seasons where we get few storms but 1-2 are impactful.
-Case in point is in 1992 when Hurricane Andrew was the 2nd most devastating storm to hit the U.S. It was just the 1st of 6 named storms that entire season.
+There are countless examples of seasons where we get few storms, but 1-2 are impactful.
+Case in point was in 1992 when Hurricane Andrew was the 2nd most devastating storm to hit the U.S. It was just the 1st of only 6 named storms that entire season.